tbaschak/ipv6-mfnerc/ipv6-mfnerc.md

 # Risks

 *	Risks of Inaction:
-	*	Inability to connect to new IPv6 subscribers and content
+	*	Inability to connect to new IPv6 subscribers (students) and content
-	*	Falling behind the curve
+	*	Optics: Falling behind the curve
-	*	Increased network complexity with more NAT
+	*	Increased MFNERC network complexity with more NAT
 *	Risks of Action:
-	*	New unknown security risks
+	*	New unknown security risks with new unknown transport protocol
 	*	Introducing new protocol to network
-	*	v4/v6 feature parity not entirely there
+	*	v4/v6 feature parity not entirely there, some things won't be possible at this time

 # Deployment Costs